 If you are one of those that want a fuel-efficient engine, the amount of horsepower of your engine will directly impact the fuel consumption so you should select the engine carefully.
 If you pick a higher horsepower engine for your boat it doesn’t mean that it will be less fuel-efficient.
 You need horsepower that would work between 3,000 and 3,500 RPM to be as efficient as possible.
 Depending on the feet in length and the weight of your boat, you may need more horsepower to make sure it’s working in the sweet spot.
 You don’t want to get a lower horsepower engine and have it work on full throttle all the time because full-throttle consumes more fuel.

 Determining the maximum horsepower of your boat is important because of the law as well.
 Overpowering your boat is illegal as it is unsafe and may endanger your life and those in the vicinity.
 Usually, the capacity plate should have this listed because these regulations require them to put it on the plate.
 If you follow the recommended amount you shouldn’t have any trouble with the law.

 Interested in a boat jack?
+Here’s our list of best boat trailer jacks.
 Our line of drill-powered jacks are the first of its kind and take the hassle out of raising and lowering your trailer.